hannutt/DBoard/README.md

 The Python function retrieves the user's selection using the request.post.getlist method and makes a new database query with the selected option.
 The search results are displayed in the html table element.

 In the show reply message option, extra characters are automatically cleaned up by a JavaScript function that includes a replace method.
-The function is called in the body tag of the html page with the load event.
+The function is called in the body tag of the html page with the load event. the extra characters are because the response messages are stored in a MongoDB array, they show the extra characters when you fetch the results to see them.

 MESSAGE STATISTICS